srbrettle/100-days-of-code/log.md

 ### Day 28: 5th February 2019

-**Today's Progress**: Rewrote the password generator from Day 25 with ASP.NET with functionality exposed via a REST API.
+**Today's Progress**: Rewrote the password generator from Day 25 using ASP.NET with functionality exposed via a REST API.